Food Bank Community Market Check-In Volunteer

-The Shopping Floor Check-In Volunteer will act as a first point of contact for all visitors including regular shoppers and produce express users.
+The Community Market Check-In Volunteer will act as a first point of contact for all visitors including regular shoppers and produce express users.
 With the increased activity on the distribution floor, there is a need for someone to be consistently present to greet, register, advise shopping rules and fill out the produce log sheet to assist the agency shoppers and the Food Bank Distribution Coordinator.

 Shift A- 7:00am-11am and Shift B- 11:00-3pm

 - Greet and sign-in all visitors to the shopping floor.
 Validate identity of agency shoppers.

 - Direct the agency shoppers to the appropriate shopping area.
 Provide direct assistance to ensure proper agency shopping between produce pick and shopping with appointments

 - Ensure agency shoppers accurately complete the Produce Log Sheet if utilizing Produce Express.

 - Maintain a clean and welcoming entrance at the shopping floor.

 - Provide assistance on any projects that can be worked and/or completed at the front desk such as cross-checking order list against items on shopping carts.

 - When available, help shoppers to their vehicles

 - Ensure proper coverage at all times accounting for the shift change period.